nye/svelte-electron-better-sqlite3-starter/README.md

 * Electron
 * Svelte
 * Better SQLite3
-* Backend server in a separate process wired via IPC for a non-blocking render process
+* Backend server in a separate process wired via IPC for a non-blocking render process (see [jlongster/electron-with-server-example](https://github.com/jlongster/electron-with-server-example))
 * Rollup.js
 * Preprocess (svelte-preprocess) for SCSS in components and globally
 * Live reload